alan-yahya/Materials-Informatics/README.md

 # Orbital Simulations

+A flask app exhibiting multiple scientific python libraries for chemistry and materials science informatics.

+Acts as a demonstration notebook as well as providing boilerplate code for a number of functions and visualisations.

 A flask deployment of multiple scientific python libraries for material verification and visualisations.

 Built to complement a literature-based scientific discovery pipeline.